 Lock a Cell after Data Entry Using Excel VBA with Message Box Notification Before Locking

 In this article, we will use 2 methods to lock a cell after data entry using Excel VBA.
-After locking a cell users will not be able to change data.
-A message box notification will appear if any user tries to edit the data after entry.
-To illustrate these two methods we will use the following dataset.
-In the dataset, users will input the values of the sales amount.
-But, they can enter a value in a particular cell just once.
-If a user tries to change the value a message box notification will appear.
+To illustrate these methods we will use the dataset below.
+Users will input the values of the Sales Amounts, but they can enter a value in a particular cell just once.
+If a user tries to change the value, a message box notification will appear.

 2 Methods to Lock a Cell after Data Entry Using Excel VBA with Message Box Notification Before Locking